sxhya/vclangmps/README.md

 7. Now open vclangMPS project with MPS.

-8. Open "jetpad.vclang" solution properties and make sure that "vclang.jar" and "antlr4-runtime-4.5.jar" are imported from /lib folder; make sure also that these jars are included as libraries on the "Java" tab
+8. Open "jetpad.vclang" solution properties and make sure that "vclang.jar" and "antlr4-runtime-4.5.jar" are imported from /lib folder; also make sure that these jars are included as libraries on the "Java" tab

+9. Go to vclang_mps.build solution, open vclang_mps build project and ensure that mps_home variable points to the correct location of MPS 3.4 distribution.

-9. Restart MPS and rebuild all the solutions
+9. Rebuild all the solutions

-10. Run "rebuild.sh" script
+10. Run "rebuild.sh" script to build and install the plugin

 ===== INSTALLATION FROM BINARIES =====